Mixed Media Installations

 Naming this project Obrere Internacional after a 19th-century Mexican radical, worker-centered newspaper honors the workers of the world fighting for collective land rights, autonomy, and self-determination.

 19 feet of pañuelos hand-sewn together make a mantel.
 The mantel lays draped on a table constructed out of a repurposed shipping pallet.
 On the hand-sewn mantel are four visualizations of my rumination on collective and personal histories, locations, and people within Zapatismo.

 Composed on the mantel non-chronologically, the drawings honor the historical multiplicity and nonlinear temporalities important to many indigenous communities and embodied in the communiques of El Ejército Zapatista de Liberación Nacional.

 Pañuelos were chosen as surfaces for these images because of the significant place they hold, culturally and personally.
-The embroidery pañuelos stitched together as one acts as a mantel for the table and alludes to stories being told over meals and foods.
+The pañuelos stitched together makes a mantel for the table and alludes to stories being told over meals and foods.

 Wanting to employ materials used in the transport of produce to comment on economic imperialism still in practice today, and how the transportation of goods is directly involved, a re-puposed shipping pallet is recycled into a table top.
 It is also in the vein of rasquachismo–a practice of resourcefulness.
 A resourcefulness that I have used always; it is not an aesthetic but a necessity.